moulbn/VIdeo-Game-Recommender/README.md

 2) download and launch the C++ builder tool Visual Studio installer

-3) dowload and run the preprocessing.ipnyb file
+3) dowload and run the preprocessing_baseline.ipnyb file

 4) download and run the final_recommender.ipnyb file